coding-panda/panda-pods-repeater-field/README.txt

 = 1.1.9 =
 Debug: fixed the problem that expanding and contrasting call the pprf_resize_fn() too many times and sometimes the iframe was not ready.
 Add: Now items can be moved to trash and restored from trash.

+= 1.2.0 =
+Change: Now saving table post_name instead of ID to solve the problem of migration